vivekanandan-ks/ksv-nix-workflow/README.md

 ## Introduction
 ksv-fastapi-nix-shell is a project designed to demonstrate how quickly you can configure a complete development environment with just few commands in just few minutes or even seconds using `nix`😊.
 This setup ensures consistency😄 and removes the manual overhead😮‍💨 of configuring dependencies which might requires hours or days of time setting up everything imperatively.

+##TLDR:
+Just 3 steps:
+1) Clone the repo and enter the folder
+2) Run just one command to either
+   - Start a development environment shell (or)
+   - Run the application directly
+3) Chill out🤟, while nix does the magic

 ## Installation
 # Supported Platforms:
     any Linux or Unix based distro, macOS, Windows(WSL)

+##Prequisites
-If u are already using the NixOS❤️🔥🔥🔥 skip step1.
+If u are already using the NixOS❤️🔥🔥🔥 skip this.
+Btw, I suggest everyone to try this OG🔥 Distro😁 For others,
-For others, follow steps
-1. **Install Nix:**
+**Install Nix:**
     -   Install nix via a single command.
 For details: https://zero-to-nix.com/start/install/

         ```